Jaynik-S/NBA_Insights/README.md

 - **Archetype Identification**: Automatically calculates a player's archetypes by comparing their statistics with predefined archetype centroids.
 - **Multiple Archetypes**: Displays up to three archetypes for a player, depending on proximity to centroids.
 - **Visualization**: Provides a graph showing the player's coordinates and archetype centroids.
+- **Player Comparison**: Allows users to compare the career statistics of two NBA players.
 - **Caching Mechanism**: Reduces API calls by caching player statistics for efficiency.

 ---